Overseas visitor registration

 Advice for overseas visitors and students, living/studying in the Humberside policing area

-When you enter the UK for the first time you may be asked to register with the police as part of your visa conditions.
+On entering the UK for the first time, you may be asked to register with the police as part of your visa conditions.
 This requirement can be found on your entry clearance visa, which is in your passport.
 You may need to register if you are from one of the following countries:

 When must I register?

-Your visa states you must register within seven days of arrival in the UK or within 7 days of your visa being granted by the UKBA (if already in the UK).
+Your visa states you must register within seven days of arrival in the UK or within seven days of your visa being granted by the UKBA (if already in the UK).

 How do I register?